 These days, it seems children never get a break from technology.
 Whether at school or at home, for work or for play, there’s always a screen in the room.
 But at what point do the harms of digital devices outweigh their benefits?
 When is it time to disconnect?

 Kids love their video games.
 If left alone, many kids would have no problem at all spending an entire day building and exploring on Minecraft.
-While this type of gaming does have its benefits, most adults will agree that a day-long gaming marathon is excessive.
+While this type of gaming does has its benefits, most adults will agree that a day-long gaming marathon is excessive.
+How much is too much?
+How we can we help video games be a positive experience, and help kids unplug and do other things, too.

 Sometimes, kids will choose playing with a computer over playing with their friends.
 While gaming can be social, is this damaging to their socialization?
 Does excessive screen time cause kids to miss out on learning how to deal with important social scenarios?
 How harmful is the lack of real, face-to-face interaction to their social development?
 In Chapter five of my book, Screenwise: Helping Kids Thrive and Survive in Their Digital World, I address the idea that empathy is the app and that kids can learn to consider the people they game with or share social networks with in thoughtful ways.